ronakrm/geewit/README.md

 ## Tmux status bar
 Every session created by `gwt new` configures the tmux status bar to call `gwt tmux-status`.
 The right side shows the branch name, staged/modified/untracked counts, and upstream sync arrows so you can see repo state at a glance from any pane.

+## Agent status dashboard
+`gwt agent status` lists each worktree alongside the matching tmux session, the configured agent command, and its current state:

+- `waiting` – pane created and waiting for the agent wrapper to start the configured command
+- `running` – the agent command is active inside the tmux pane
+- `done` – the agent finished with exit code 0 (the pane remains for inspection)
+- `error (exit N)` – the agent finished with a non-zero exit status
+- `disabled` – no agent command is configured for the session
+- `missing` – the worktree exists but there is no tmux session (run `gwt switch <branch>` to recreate it)

+This mirrors the tmux naming convention (`<repo>-<branch>`) so you can quickly match a CLI entry to a live session.

 ## Uninstall
 Remove the binary and config: